 Suggested Uses for Two-Row Stonecrop

-Due to its mat forming ability, this is a great plant to grow as a groundcover.
+Due to its mat forming ability, and good drought tolerance this is a great succulent plant to grow as a groundcover or in outdoor gardens.

 It can also be grown as an edging plant, color in the rock garden and in containers.